+Responsible Organization: To be determined

+NSP3 INFORMATION BY ACTIVITY THIS ACTIVITY HAS BEEN CANCELED
-Activity Name: Redevelop demolished or vacant properties as housing

-Uses: (E) Redevelop demolished or vacant properties as housing

-24 CFR 570.201 (a) Acquisition, (b) Disposition, (c) Public facilities and improvements, (e) Public services for housing counseling, but only to the extent that counseling beneficiaries are limited to prospective purchasers or tenants of the redeveloped properties, (i) Relocation, and (n) Direct homeownership assistance (as modified below).
+Activity Name: Redevelop demolished or vacant properties as housing Uses: (E) Redevelop demolished or vacant properties as housing CDBG eligible Activi ty: 24 CFR 570.201 (a) Acquisition, (b) Disposition, (c) Public facilities and improvements, (e) Public services for housing counseling, but only to the extent that counseling beneficiaries are limited to prospective purchasers or tenants of the redeveloped properties, (i) Relocation, and (n) Direct homeownership assistance (as modified below).
 24 CFR 570.202 eligible rehabilitation and preservation activities for demolished or vacant properties.
 24 CFR 570.204 community based development organizations.
 New construction of housing is eligible as part of the redevelopment of demolished or vacant properties.
 HUD notes that any of the activities listed above may include required homebuyer counseling as an activity delivery cost.

-New Mexico will redevelop demolished or vacant properties as housing.
+National Objective: Low to Moderate Income Housing (LMMH) Activity Description: New Mexico will redevelop demolished or vacant properties as housing.
 Redevelopment of demolished or vacant properties will attract new residents to the target area.

-Grantee will accept applications through April 1, 2011 to assist in location determination using the NSP3 mapping tool.
+Location Description: - r Grantee will accept applications through April 1, 2011 to assist in location determination using the NSP3 mapping tool.
+Total Budget: Total Daaget.
+Source: NSP3 Dollar Amount: \$00.00 Performance Measure 19.1 It is projected New Mexico will redevelop the following: • 0 single family homes

-Dollar Amount: \$500,000.00

-It is projected New Mexico will redevelop the following:

-• 5 single family homes
+Responsible Organization:

+To be determined